 IFRS 16, "Leases" (IFRS 16), is effective for years commencing on or after January 1, 2019, and replaces IAS 17, Leases.
-The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for almost all leases.
+The standard provides a single lease accounting model, requiring leases to recognize assets and liabilities for almost all leases.
 The standard is effective for annual periods beginning on or after January 1, 2019, with early adoption permitted.
-The Company is assessing the impact of adopting IFRS 16 on the consolidated financial statements.
+Management is studying the impact of adopting IFRS 16 on the consolidated financial statements.